 This is a quick rundown with step-by-step photos.
 Feel free to scroll down to the printable recipe card for full details.

 - Sift dry ingredients.
-Sift together the sugar, baking powder, salt, cream of tartar, and flour into a bowl.
+Sift together the sugar, baking powder, salt, and flour into a bowl.

 - Slice and add the butter.
 Cut the cold butter into small cubes and add it into the flour, cutting it with a pastry cutter or by combining it with a food processor.
 Continue cutting until the butter is the size of a pea.

-- Whisk in the egg and buttermilk.
-Add the buttermilk and egg to the flour mixture, whisking just enough to combine (don’t overmix).
+- Add buttermilk.
+Add the buttermilk to the flour mixture, whisking just enough to combine (don’t overmix).

 Pro Tip: Make sure the butter is cold!
 The reason cold butter makes great biscuits is that as the chunks of butter melt in the oven, steam pockets are created.
 This is how you get them light, airy, and flaky.